Valluvar (caste): Origin

 Valluvars are believed to have been the priests of the Pallava kings before the introduction of Brahmins and for sometime after their arrival.
 The exalted position of Valluvars in the social hierarchy during those times is indicated by inscriptions which refer to Valluvars in a respectful manner.
 Moreover, the Tamil saint Thiruvalluvar is believed to have been a member of this community and there is a subsect of Valluvars claiming descent from him.

-An independent community

-Though Valluvars were regarded as a subgroup of the Paraiyar community by caste Hindus, Thurston mentions that Valluvars did not eat with Paraiyars.
-Valluvar houses were generally located at a significant distance away from the parcheri where they lived.
+The Valluvars are also called Pandaram or Valluva Pandaram.
+The priests of the Valluvars are sometimes called Vellala Pandaram, Thiruvalluva Nayanar.

+Culture and practices

 Owing to their occupation as priests, all males over twelve wore the sacred thread.
 The Valluvars were also noted for their abstinence from beef.

-The Valluvars are also called Pandaram or Valluva Pandaram..
-The priests of the Valluvars are sometimes called Vellala Pandaram, Thiruvalluva Nayanar.